-- Providing base flood elevation information - Assistance in monitoring floodplain management administration and enforcement - Assistance to communities in joining NFIP and CRS - Assistance in developing, reviewing, and approving floodplain management ordinances - Prepares a quarterly newsletter that focuses on topics such as floodplain mapping, flood insurance, violations, historic flood events, and new or updated FEMA documents - Developing and maintaining a state model ordinance for floodplain management programs that meets state and federal rules and regulations. - Training and educational workshops, including monthly virtual trainings, in-person workshops twice a year, and presenting for professional groups
+- Providing base flood elevation information - Assistance in monitoring floodplain management administration and enforcement - Assistance to communities in joining NFIP and CRS - Assistance in developing, reviewing, and approving floodplain management ordinances - Prepares a quarterly newsletter that focuses on topics such as floodplain mapping, flood insurance, violations, historic flood events, and new or updated FEMA documents - Developing and maintaining a state model ordinance for floodplain management programs that meets State and Federal rules and regulations. - Training and educational workshops, including monthly virtual trainings, in-person workshops twice a year, and presenting for professional groups

-NEDNR NFIP COORDINATION
+NEDNR NFIP COORDINATION:

-NeDNR provides state coordination for NFIP serving as a liaison between local, state, and federal partners.
+NeDNR provides state coordination for NFIP serving as a liaison between local, State and Federal partners.
 NFIP Coordinating Agency activities include:

-- Encouraging participation in NFIP and providing technical support to communities wanting to join the NFIP. - Meeting frequently with communities to go through their administrative procedures to ensure they meet federal and state minimum standards. - Promote and help communities join FEMA's CRS program.
+- Encouraging participation in NFIP and providing technical support to communities wanting to join the NFIP. - Meeting with communities (frequently to go through their administrative procedures to ensure they meet Federal and State minimum standards. - Promote and help communities join FEMA's CRS program.